 These videos show that psychology and emotions are very powerful when it comes to saving money, investing and making good financial decisions.
 Here’s what I got from these videos:

-- Automatic Enrollment – Opt out rates are only about 10% which means you will have about a 90% participation rate.
-I find about 70% participation so auto enrollment should increase participate.
+- Automatic Enrollment – Opt-out rates are only about 10% which means you will have about a 90% participation rate.
+I find about 70% participation so auto-enrolment should increase participation.

 - Procrastination is the hurdle.
 Put the good outcome before the hurdle instead of the good out after the hurdle.